Monday, May 25, 2009

 I

-To leave your flat in Russia for any reason, there’s a convoluted process.
-First you lock the inner door, then the middle if you have one, then comes the metal outer with its deadlatches – were you to want to burgle a Russian flat, you also sometimes have a metal landing door with lock as well, then the lift or stairs down, then an outer door at the end of the ‘foyer’.
-Despite all that, most security is via neighbours being about … if they’re good neighbours, that is.
+To leave your flat in Russia for any reason, is a convoluted process.
+First you unlock the inner door, then the middle if you have one, then comes the metal outer with its deadlatches … you sometimes have a metal door to the landing, with lock, then the lift or stairs down, then a foyer, at the end of which is an outer door at the end, steel.

 The moment Hugh had got to the lift, heading down to the general shop attached to his house below, and the lift door had closed behind him, he realized he’d left his key to the downstairs door, the outer door in other words, in his other jacket’s pocket.
 How many times had he been told, ‘Na myeste,’ which is Russian for ‘in its place’?
 It was a new lock they’d just put in, new key, he’d not put it on the big keyring yet.
 Damn.